COW CRESS

 Report prepared for TLC

-TLC and Access to Experts (A2E) engaged the Massey University Environmental Sciences Panel following concern by landowners and farmers in the Kahahakuri catchment around the rapid spread of cow cress in the catchment.
-The report below was prepared by A/Prof. Ranvir Singh (Environmental Hydrology & Soil Science) and Prof. Ian Fuller (Physical Geography) at the School of Agriculture and Environment, Massey University for Tukituki Land Care and includes potential mitigations for managing the spread of cow cress and stream bank erosion in streams and drains in the Kahahakuri catchment.
+Following a presentation to farmers in the Kahahakuri catchment, a report was prepared by A/Prof. Ranvir Singh (Environmental Hydrology & Soil Science) and Prof. Ian Fuller (Physical Geography) at the School of Agriculture and Environment, Massey University for TLC.
+It includes potential mitigations for managing the spread of cow cress and stream bank erosion in streams and drains in the Kahahakuri catchment.

 Cow Cress in Nelson